learn-co-curriculum/fewpjs-js-fundamentals-calling-methods/README.md

 ## Introduction

 In the previous lesson, we did a very important thing in the JavaScript language, we _called a method_.
-We glossed some of the detail about what was happening at the technical level here.
-Let's put some technical vocabulary around what we did.
+We glossed over some of the detail about what was happening at the technical level here.
+Let's put some new vocabulary around what we did.

 ## What are JavaScript Methods